Memeplexx/olik/readme.md

 ### *Declarative* state-management. *Free* of innacurate *actions* & convoluted reducers. *All* in-line.

-Oulik leverages the shape of your state tree and standardizes your state-update primitives to provide a **lucid state-management experience**.
+Oulik leverages the shape of your state tree and standardizes your state-update primitives to provide a **crystal clear state-management experience**.
 It also supports the ability to **dynamically nest component-level stores** within your application-level store.

 > This rest of this guide covers the vanilla JS version.
 You may prefer to use ***[![](./docs/assets/react.png)&nbsp;OULIK-REACT](./docs/readme-react.md)***, or ***[![](./docs/assets/angular.png)&nbsp;OULIK-NG](./docs/readme-ng.md)***.